Space sake could sell for $500,000 a glass

 A Japanese sake manufacturer is entering new territory: space.

-The exciting sake plan from Asahi Shuzo
+Asahi Shuzo's exciting sake plan

 The challenge of fermentation in space